dask/dask-tutorial/README.md

 ## Outline

-0. [Overview](00_overview.ipynb) - dask's place in the universe.
+0. [Overview](00_overview.ipynb) - 10 min - dask's place in the universe.

-1. [Dataframe](01_dataframe.ipynb) - parallelized operations on many pandas dataframes spread across your cluster.
+1. [Dataframe](01_dataframe.ipynb) - 10 min - parallelized operations on many pandas dataframes spread across your cluster.

-2. [Array](02_array.ipynb) - blocked numpy-like functionality with a collection of numpy arrays spread across your cluster.
+2. [Array](02_array.ipynb) - 30 min - blocked numpy-like functionality with a collection of numpy arrays spread across your cluster.

-3. [Delayed](03_dask.delayed.ipynb) - the single-function way to parallelize general python code.
+3. [Delayed](03_dask.delayed.ipynb) - 10 min - the single-function way to parallelize general python code.

-4. [Deployment/Distributed](04_distributed.ipynb) - Dask's scheduler for clusters, with details of how to view the UI.
+4. [Deployment/Distributed](04_distributed.ipynb) - 10 min - Dask's scheduler for clusters, with details of how to view the UI.

-5. [Distributed Futures](05_futures.ipynb) - non-blocking results that compute asynchronously.
+5. [Distributed Futures](05_futures.ipynb) - 10 min - non-blocking results that compute asynchronously.

-6. Conclusion
+6. Conclusion - 10 min